 The police and street children in Ghana

-by Poppy Velosa (StreetInvest trustee and former employee who volunteered in Ghana)PDF Download
+A study of Accra, Ghana: by Poppy Velosa-Ayres (StreetInvest Trustee, former employee, who volunteered in Ghana)PDF Download

 Sustaining a 'relationship of trust'